albertozelaya5/html-css-course/starter/05-Design/annotations.md

   - Border-radius - ✅ Some border-radius is very common
   - Layout - Rows of cards, rows of product features and Z-patterns are usual, as well as animations

-- Playful/Fun: Colorful Child products, animal products, food
+- `Playful/Fun`: Colorful Child products, animal products, food

+  - Colorful and round designs, fueled by creative elements like hand-drawn icons or illustrations, animations and fun language

   > Ingredients: